charlstown/charlstown/README.md

 ### About me

 - :computer: I’m currently working as Data Architect in `Santander Group`.
-- :microscope: I’m currently learning `helm & AWS`.
+- :microscope: I’m currently learning `Helm & AWS`.
 - :v: I’m looking to collaborate on coding for `social justice`.
 - :newspaper: I publish in `carlosgrande.me`.